EricLambrecht/react-timing-hooks/docs/effects/useIdleCallbackEffect.md

 There might be cases where the simpler `useIdleCallback()` hook might be more suitable.

-{: .highlight }
+{: .note }
-Any registered idle callbacks will be canceled on unmount.
+Pending registered idle callbacks will be canceled on unmount.

 ## Example